mtorpey/wooden-ships/3-advanced.md

     determination](files/range.gif){width="282" height="284"} Example:
     Ships A and B are firing at each other.
-Determination of field-of-fire indicates that a full broadside may be fired by both ships as they mutually occupy each other\'s field 3.
+Determination of field-of-fire indicates that a full broadside may be fired by both ships as they mutually occupy each other's field 3.
 Range determination indicates, though, that the closest range is two hexes counted through field 4.
 As both field-of-fire and range must be determined independently, each ship may fire at each other with full